canonical/lxd/doc/api-extensions.md

 and to `ipvlan`, `macvlan`, `routed` and `physical` NIC devices.

 When set, this specifies whether the VLAN should be registered using GARP VLAN Registration Protocol.
-Defaults to false.
+Defaults to `false`.

 ## `instance_pool_move`
 This adds a `pool` field to the `POST /1.0/instances/NAME` API,